dfarje/seclinux/content/posts/myrig.md

 ## The software

-I decided Focal Fossa not the latest LTS.
+I decided to use Ubuntu 20.04 Focal Fossa not the latest LTS 22.04.
 I do this for stability reasons and availability of documentation.
-In the past, I've used Debian as the distro of choice for my home servers or rigs but this time I wanted to use Ubuntu mate.
+In the past, I've used Debian as the distro of choice for my home servers/rigs but this time I wanted to use Ubuntu mate.
 I decided to use Ubuntu mate because it provides a modern kernel to support modern hardware and modern graphics cards.
-It also provides a lightweight yet functional user interface.
+Ubuntu mate also has a great looking classic UI that I've gotten comfortable with.

 I connect to the rig via SSH and x2go if I need a graphical application that requires much memory/CPU (last time it was ghidra).